nodeschool/bali/README.md

 Bali , Indonesia Chapter for Nodeschool in collaboration with BaliJS

-The next event will take place on ( TBA ).
+The next event will take place on September 29th , 2017.

 Here are some of the run-down of our event:
 + TBA